kriasoft/image-resizing/README.md

 ## Contributing

 Contributions of any kind are welcome!
-If you're unsure about something or need directions, don't hesitate to get in touch on[Discord](https://discord.com/invite/bSsv7XM).
+If you're unsure about something or need directions, don't hesitate to get in touch on [Discord](https://discord.com/invite/bSsv7XM).

 ## License